 1 Introduction

 This paper investigates the impact on bank credit supply of the higher regulatory capital requirements of the implementation of the Basel III in South Africa between 2013 and 2019.
-Following earlier literature, the investigation reported here focuses on the impact of changes in minimum required levels of bank capital and also of changes in the ‘buffers’ of capital and liquidity above these minima.
+Following earlier literature, the investigation reported here focuses on the impact of changes in minimum required levels of bank capital and of changes in the ‘buffers’ of capital and liquidity above these minima.
 The principal data employed is monthly balance sheet data, for the four largest South African banks, which together account for more than 80% of bank assets in South Africa.
 This data is both higher frequency (monthly) and more detailed (distinguishing several categories of both corporate and household credit) than the data used in other related empirical studies.

 This focus on a small set of large banks has some advantages.
 The business models of these banks are similar.
-They all use sophisticated tools of capital management and take a substantial proportion of funding as wholesale deposits from non-financial corporates and non-bank financial institutions which impacts in particular on their Basel III net stable funding ratios.
+They all use sophisticated tools of capital management and take a substantial proportion of funding as wholesale deposits from non-financial corporates and non-bank financial institutions which impacts on their Basel III net stable funding ratios.
 It also though has the disadvantage of providing only a relative small data set, over a period in which banks faced no substantial problems of balance sheet capital management.

 Section 2 is our literature review.
 This summarises the findings of similar empirical studies of the impact of changes in capital and capital requirements on bank credit supply, most of which are for developed countries.
 It states several grounds for caution about the interpretation of the reported coefficients in existing studies.
 Section 3 summarise the key developments in South African banking over our sample period.
 These include: the recovery of the banking sector from the impact of the global financial crisis 2009-2011 and an associated rebuilding of capital buffers, and the phasing in of Basel III from 2013 to 2019.
 Section 4 describes our data set and sets out our empirical specification.
 Section 5 presents our main results.
 Section 6 concludes.
 There are three Appendices: one providing a theoretical framework for understanding the impact of bank capital on the supply lending; a second details of data sources and a third some alternative estimation results.